artur-ciocanu/launch.en/help/extension-reference/web/adobe-target-extension/adobe-target-v2-release-notes.md

 >
 >Adobe Experience Platform Launch is being rebranded as a suite of data collection technologies in Experience Platform.
 These changes will be rolling out across all product documentation in the coming weeks.
 Please refer to the following [document](../../../launch-term-updates.md) for a consolidated reference of the terminology changes.

+## June 2, 2021

+### Adobe Target v2 Extension 0.14.2

+- Fix a bug where the final Launch bundle contains two at.js versions one with On-Device Decisioning and one without.

 ## May 19, 2021

 ### Adobe Target v2 Extension 0.14.1